 Are Phone Therapy Sessions Or Video Chat Therapy Sessions Better For NYC Remote Therapy?

-While we all do our part to flatten the curve by social distancing, many patients have asked us: which is better for remote therapy in NYC: phone therapy sessions or online therapy sessions, using video chat like Skype, Google Meet, FaceTime and Zoom?
+Offering remote therapy in addition to our in-person therapy at our offices in Lower Manhattan and Park Slope, Brooklyn, many patients have asked us: which is better for remote therapy in NYC: phone therapy sessions or online therapy sessions, using video chat like Skype, Google Meet, FaceTime, and Zoom?
 This is a great question and there is a healthy discussion among NYC online psychotherapists about this exact issue.
 However, there is a pretty easy answer: whether online therapy or teletherapy, the best choice will be what works best for the patient.

 It may sound counterintuitive, but there are absolutely times when phone therapy sessions are more useful and create a closer connection than video conferencing therapy sessions.
-Knowing what works for you depends on your specific therapy goals, your concerns and needs during the stay-at-home order, and where your comforts lie.
+Knowing what works for you depends on your specific therapy goals, your concerns and needs, and where your comforts lie.

 So let’s take a look at the issues that may influence your decision on NYC teletherapy or online therapy now: